 The second year into their venture the babies were born and they began collecting the milk from the goats to drink and make cheese.
 They were also selling produce and eggs at the local farmers markets for additional income to pay their bills.
 Immediately they had too much milk and they were having to pour it out because they could not use it fast enough.
 Sitting on the couch one evening Joe and Shannon decided they would try making some soaps and lotions to use up the goats milk.
 Shannon laughed in the beginning and said "she would make it but it would never sell."
 They put together a recipe that consisted of high quality natural ingredients that would create a wonderful moisturizing affect, and other ingredients to create a lotion with a scent and a long shelf life.

 Shannon made some soaps and lotions and Joe took them to the Farmers Market and some fall festivals and the customers loved them.
 It wasn’t long before they began getting repeat customers at the market, and that led to local stores carrying their products too.
 They’d sell out quickly and ask when they could expect more … and there began the business!
-Shannon quite her local job and Joe eventually had to quite attending college as well.
+Shannon quit her local job and Joe eventually had to quit attending college as well.
 Over the next couple of years they would build a website , add a few more stores and begin making a changes to the labels, bottles, scents and products as they received feedback from their customers about what they would like to see.

 To this day Joe oversees the sales and marketing, while still dealing with his medical issues and Shannon is the production guru!
 They also have a team that works with them in every aspect of the business.
 Every single drop of goodness that comes out of this business has touched their hands first, and they put all the love in the world into it.
 Their children while working at the farm are always encouraged to go forward with their lives and do what they believe will make them happy.